robots-make-art-too/GroupProject_info/README.md

 GOOD ENOUGH FOR NOW - MORE WILL BE UPDATED over the weekend - so everyone should try out the simple `AR` scene

+(UPDATE: we are doing QR code, custom model loads, and other types of `AR` March 8, 9, 10)
 ---

 ## Phase 3